JBielan/leetcode-py-js/README.md

-Solutions of problems from leetcode.com using Python.
+# Solutions of problems from leetcode.com using Python

 Feel free to open a GitHub issue whenever you feel there's a better solution for particular problem.